-As a result of our preparation for the IPO and strategic acquisitions during the year under review, the Group incurred higher expenses including non-tax deductible IPO-related expenses.
-While the Group registered record revenue of S\$50.9 million, a 13.7% year-on-year growth, the Group also experienced higher direct labour costs due to increasing workers' wages and salaries and the acquisitions of new subsidiaries, higher administrative expenses and capital expenditures, as well as professional fees incurred as a listed company.
-This has resulted in a decline in net profit attributable to the owners of the Company by 38.8% to S\$2.7 million in FY2016, from S\$4.4 million in FY2015.
+In FY2017, the Group achieved yet another year of record revenue of S\$65.3 million, a 28.2% year-on-year growth, driven by organic growth as well as full-year contribution from the subsidiaries acquired after its initial public offering.
+As the Group worked at integrating a common platform to cross-sell and provide a holistic suite of solutions and services to a wider base of customers, the Group also incurred higher direct labour costs, higher administrative expenses and capital expenditures, as well as professional fees as a listed company.
+Nevertheless, the net profit attributable to the owners of the Company increased 14.2% year-on-year from S\$2.7 million in FY2016 to S\$3.1 million in FY2017.